tomaka/hlua/README.md

  - [ ] Iterating through Lua tables
  - [ ] Reading or loading a function and calling it later
  - [ ] Support for static closures
- - [ ] Access to the metatables of objects
+ - [ ] Access to the metatables of tables and user data
+ - [ ] Writing functions with parameters
  - [ ] Access to the registry
  - [ ] Better user data
- - [ ] Possibility to writes closures (waiting for static closures to do this)